-Subsequent federal laws, including the current law, Moving Ahead for Progress in the 21st Century (MAP-21), have continued to strengthen the regional planning conducted by MPOs.
+Subsequent federal laws, including the current law, Fixing America's Surface Transportation Act or the FAST Act, have continued to strengthen the regional planning conducted by MPOs.
 In New Jersey, the NJTPA is one of three MPOs; the two others are the South Jersey Transportation Planning Organization which covers four counties in the southeastern part of the state; and the Delaware Valley Regional Planning Commission which covers Philadelphia and surrounding counties including four in South Jersey.

 THE REGIONAL TRANSPORTATION PLAN

-A key NJTPA function is developing and updating the region’s Regional Transportation Plan (RTP).
+A key NJTPA function is developing and updating the region’s Long Range Transportation Plan (LRTP).
 This long-range plan is a blueprint for 25 years of transportation investment.
 It is a critical document, because all federally funded transportation projects in the region must flow from the plan.
 Inclusion in the plan is the all important first step toward making a transportation project idea into reality.
 The NJTPA updates the plan every four years to reflect our region’s ever-evolving conditions and priorities.